Valuing your property

 Properties affected by pyrite or defective concrete blocks

-LPT exemptions are available for residential property owners whose properties have been:
+LPT exemptions are available for residential property owners whose properties have been affected by pyrite or defective concrete blocks.

-Regardless of whether your property is eligible for the LPT exemption or not, you can take account of pyrite or mica damage when self-assessing the market value of your property as at 1 November 2021.
+If your property is not eligible for the above LPT exemptions, you can still take account of pyrite or mica damage when valuing your property.

 Properties with associated land and other buildings